 Put your insurance company on notice of the fire insurance claim.
 Call your insurance company and let them know what happened.
 Get the name of the insurance company adjuster assigned to your claim, his or her contact information and the claim number.

 Let us use our experience to help you.
-Even if your fire insurance claim has been closed or even after you accept a claims payment from the insurance company, you may still be able to pursue your claim - you may be able to reopen an unfair claim years after the fire loss.
+Even if your fire insurance claim has been closed or even after you have received a claims payment from the insurance company, you may still be able to pursue your claim and additional funds - you may be able to reopen an unfair claim years after the fire loss.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at[email protected].